Ahmed-Atmani/sChemeInterpreter/README.md

 - "" input causes infinite loop
 - '(test) input results in segfault, while '(test ) doesn't => problem in parser.c

+## Things to think about
+1. How will the garbage collection be implemented? (will it even have GC? or C-like manual memory management))
+1. Poiners
+1. Macro's